-Note: You can be referred to MWA for dropping out of an employment measure (eg. Work Experience) or if you have recently received a “labour market related sanction” of your benefits – see point 18 of MWA provider guidance.
+Note: You can be referred to MWA for dropping out of an employment measure (eg. Work Experience) or if you have recently received a “labour market related sanction” of your benefits – see point 20 of the MWA Guidance.

 The Work Experience scheme

-The Work Experience scheme involves 2-8 week work placements of 25-30 hours and is aimed at 18-24 year olds ‘with little or no work history’ (here, p.
+The Work Experience scheme involves 2-8 week work placements of 25-30 hours per week and is aimed at 18-24 year olds ‘with little or no work history’ (here, p.
 11).

-“Entry onto the scheme is voluntary and individuals may leave the work scheme when they want” Source: Parliamentary library July 2012
+“Entry onto the scheme is voluntary and individuals can choose to leave the placement before it is complete”.
+Source: Commons Library, October 2013

 The threat of sanctions remains for those dismissed by the employers due to “gross misconduct”.
 The DWP say “’Gross Misconduct’ might include, for example, theft, racial abuse and violence.”
 Source: FOI March 2012.
 (For a fuller list, see point 27 of this provider guidance.)